Trusts, tax & estate planning

 • minimise inheritance tax and take advantage of available tax relief

-What are the disadvantages of using a will trust?
+What are the disadvantages of using a Will Trust?

 There are no obvious disadvantages in starting out with a flexible trust although advice should always be taken when the will is made so that full account is taken of your circumstances.
 It is important to select appropriate assets for the type of trust decided on and given that personal, financial and fiscal circumstances are susceptible to change to keep your will under review.